zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/environments-details.md

 1. Click **Clear Environment**.
 2. Select one of the following options:
     * **Only clear the database** – This deletes all tables in the database.
-After you confirm the deletion, the application will be stopped, the existing tables will be dropped, and the application will be restarted.
+After you confirm the deletion, the application is stopped, the existing tables are dropped, and the application is restarted.
 Be sure to back up any data you wish to keep.
     * **Clear the full environment (model and database)** – This clears all data from your database and file storage.
 It also removes your app from this environment.
 Clear the full environment if you want to deploy a different app to the environment.
 3. Confirm that you want to clear your environment by typing the indicated text (*clear database* or *clear model and database*, depending on which option you selected).
 4. Click **Clear Environment**.